Lechonita/Push_Swap/README.md

   1. Check if the stack is aready sorted.
 In which case, no operations are needed
   2. Push the smallest numbers into stack B, keeping only 3 numbers in stack A
   3. Use **tiny sort** to sort stack A
-  4. Push the numbers from stack B into stack A. As they are the smallest, they are conveniently already be on top of stack A.
+  4. Push the numbers from stack B into stack A. As they are the smallest, they are conveniently already on top of stack A.

 ## Big stacks (size > 5)
 To obtain a sorted list of numbers with the least amount of operations, the following logic was used for **big** stacks :